This product is no longer in stock

 This device is well suited to be used in a number of various voltage to frequency applications: it can be used in instrumentation applications, industrial, and automation markets.
 It is well suited for use in AD conversion, long-term integration, linear frequency modulation, voltage-to-frequency conversion and it can be used as the variable clock signal generator.
 Its function can be complemented by the Hz to V 2 click, which does the opposite type of conversion: frequency into DC voltage.
 This can be utilized to build an FM modulator/demodulator application, for example.

-The main component of the V to Hz 2 click is the VFC32KU, a voltage-to-frequency and frequency-to-voltage converter from Microchip.
+The main component of the V to Hz 2 click is the VFC32KU, a voltage-to-frequency and frequency-to-voltage converter from Texas Instruments.
 It accepts voltage at its input and generates a pulse train, with a frequency linearly proportional to the input voltage.
 The pulse train is routed to a screw terminal labeled as FOUT, as well as the mikroBUS™ INT pin, labeled as FO.
 The signal can be then further processed by the host MCU.

 When V to Hz 2 click is operated for the first time, it needs to be calibrated.
 The click is equipped with two variable resistors for gain and offset fine-tuning.
 A calibration procedure should be executed before the first use of the Click board™ since even slight variations in the components tolerances could affect the value at the output.
 It is recommended to correct the offset after longer time intervals, to compensate for the aging of the passive components on the Click board™.
 It is done by introducing a known voltage at the input, and adjusting the gain and the offset, until the signal with the expected frequency appears on the output.